UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

-For low to medium transfer speeds, the results conformed with our expectations.~As~the transfer speed increases, it becomes increasingly feasible to cover large distances in the~trans- fer graph quickly, making it possible to transfer between trips that are further away from~each other.
-Accordingly, new shortcuts appear between these trips.
-However, once the~transfer speed becomes competitive with the public transit vehicles, it eventually becomes \mbox{preferable}~to avoid the public transit network altogether and transfer directly from source to target.
-In~this case, all journeys using trips from the public transit network are dominated by the journey~cor- responding to the direct transfer.
-Since no shortcuts are required for such pairs of source~and target stop, we would expect a sharp decrease in the number of shortcuts.
-The reason why~this decrease is not observed in our measurements is that not all stops in our network instances~are connected to the transfer graph.
-Consider what happens in the shortcut computation for~jour- neys between stops~\source~and~\target~that are isolated from each other and the rest of the transfer~graph.
-In this case, a direct transfer is not possible, regardless of transfer speed.
-In fact,~unless there is a route that serves both~\source~and~\target, any optimal journey from \source~to~\target~will include at~least two trips.
-If a transfer is necessary between these two trips, then the journey is an~nondomi- nated candidate journey and a shortcut is added for the corresponding transfer.
-In our~Switzer- land network,~625 stops are isolated from the transfer graph, usually as a result of~incomplete or imperfect data.
-To assess the impact of these stops on the number of computed~shortcuts, we repeated our experiments, this time not adding shortcuts to the result if the source~and target stop of the corresponding candidate journey were not connected in the transfer~graph.
-This resulted in much fewer shortcuts, especially for high transfer speeds.
-If speed~limits are ignored, the amount of necessary shortcuts becomes negligible at around~60~km/h~and eventually reaches~0.
-If speed limits are obeyed, the number of shortcuts stagnates~at~17\,000.
+Once the transfer speed becomes faster than public transit, the direct transfer from source to target will dominate all other journeys, including all candidates.
+Accordingly, we should expect the number of shortcuts to eventually reach~0 for very high transfer speeds.
+The reason why this is not observed in our measurements is that not all stops in our network instances are reachable from each other in the transfer graph.
+Consider what happens in the shortcut computation for journeys between stops~$\aSource$~and~$\aTarget$~that are isolated in the transfer graph.
+In this case, a direct transfer is not possible, regardless of the transfer speed.
+In fact, unless there is a route that serves both~$\aSource$~and~$\aTarget$, all $\aSource$-$\aTarget$-journeys with at most two trips are candidates and the shortcut computation will add shortcuts for the canonical ones.
+In our Switzerland network,~624 stops are isolated in the transfer graph, usually as a result of incomplete or imperfect data.
+If we omit shortcuts for candidates whose source and target stop are not connected in the transfer graph, the number of shortcuts behaves as expected: If speed limits are obeyed, a few shortcuts remain even for the highest transfer speed.
+If they are ignored, a direct transfer is always the fastest option and thus no shortcuts are required.